 What should you not do after giving birth?

 You just had a baby!
 Be careful, take it easy on yourself, and let your body HEAL!

 - Tight Clothing

 (Please keep in mind that I am now a doctor.
 I am only a Mom who is going off of her own experiences and research.
 If you’d like to know more you can read my full disclaimer policy here.)

-What do you think is the best thing to have during postpartum pregnancy?
-Is it on the list?
+What is your #1 must-have item in your postpartum care kit?
+Are there other things you think SHOULD be on this list?
 Let me know in the comments!
 And if you liked this post, give it a share!
 Thanks!